Your Complete Introduction to Hong Kong Taxation System

 - Profits Tax

 Apart from the income taxes mentioned above, there are also a number of government charges, fees, rates, duties … etc. Overall, the tax system in Hong Kong is simple and low, below are noticeable points for an overseas entrepreneur:

 - Only the income and profit arising in and derived from Hong Kong are taxable (The Territorial Source Principle of Taxation).

 - 2-tier corporation’s profits tax rate: 8.25% on first HK$ 2 million chargeable profits; 16.5% on the remaining profits.

-- For most of medium to low income individual taxpayer who is a resident in Hong Kong, he may elect for Personal Assessment as a effective tax relief so all of his income under the assessment of above 3 direct income taxes are computed like Salaries Tax in overall.
+- For most of the medium to a low-income individual taxpayer who is a resident in Hong Kong, he may elect for Personal Assessment as an effective tax relief so all of his income under the assessment of above 3 direct income taxes are computed like Salaries Tax in overall.

 - When individual taxpayers’ total income is lower than their total personal allowances, they are exempted from tax on their personal income.

 - The tax law in Hong Kong has stipulated in the Inland Revenue Ordinance (IRO), Chapter 112, and its supplementary Inland Revenue Rules and different orders made by Chief Executive under the Ordinance.
 As Hong Kong has been adopting common law as well as the IRO originates from tax law in UK, the court may follow tax cases of the UK and other countries adopting common law for reference of interpretation about the Hong Kong law of similar wordings when tax cases are going to courts occasionally.